KING COAL

 William Galloway

 King Coal is the story of a family thrown into chaos by disaster.
 There is conflict and danger, but also love and friendship.
 Torn apart by tragedy, the Phillips family must find a way to face the future.
+With child miners dying underground in rat-infested corridors, immigrants enduring daily prejudice, and the threat of a roof fall or explosion never far away, this is a moving tale.
+Its themes of love, hate and forgiveness are universal.
+This is a high-quality show set in Victorian Wales with an A-list cast and visually powerful locations.

 SYNOPSIS